MJobinASU/paf514-lab05-Jobin/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: My little about me page
 ---

-My name is Inigo Montoya.
+My name is Michael Jobin.
 I have the following qualities:

 - I rock a great mustache
+- I'm a PhD student
-- I'm extremely loyal to my family
+- I'm old by student standards

 What else do you need?